Sharp just launched a monster and it broke the Internet | Pocketnow

-Xiaomi recently launched the Mi 11 Ultra with the world’s biggest camera sensor on a smartphone.
+Xiaomi recently launched the Mi 11 Ultra with the world’s biggest camera sensor on a mainstream smartphone.
 Now, Sharp has one-upped them with the launch of their new device.
 The company has announced the launch of Sharp AQUOS R6, which comes with insane specifications that include world’s first 1-inch camera sensor.
 Plus, it supports an ultrasonic fingerprint sensor that supports a two-finger unlocking feature.

 The Sharp AQUOS R6 comes equipped with a 1-inch image CMOS sensor that is five times bigger than the predecessor.
 It uses a 7-element Leica Summicron, which is capable of taking full-scale photographs in high resolution.
 The primary camera with a 1-inch image CMOS sensor comes with approx 20.20 million pixels.
 There is also a ToF sensor and another camera with approx 12.6 million pixels.
 It is said to provide improved focusing power.